 version of part 1.
 She had nothing to do with any other parts, other movies or the movement.
 She cannot be expected to vouch for any material in Zeitgeist that did not originally come from her work.

 , is only around 25 minutes long and is merely a basic introduction into the world of comparative religion, mythology and astrotheology.
-Zeitgeist has been translated into nearly 3 dozen languages and has received over 300 million online views worldwide - so there's clearly quite a bit of interest in this subject.
+Zeitgeist has been translated into nearly 3 dozen languages and has received over 300 million online views worldwide (as of 2013) - so there's clearly quite a bit of interest in this subject.

 Zeitgeist was never created to serve as a 'scholarly' documentary, therefore, one may disagree with specific language in how Peter Joseph said or presented things as he does not pretend to be a scholar, however, the contentions in Zeitgeist part 1 are substantiated by valid evidence and scholar commentary on them.
 Despite claims to the contrary, Zeitgeist part 1 has not been successfully refuted.

 and are currently up to 30 awards.
 Acharya S appeared on a panel to answer questions about part 1 in front of a packed house at the Egyptian Theater in Hollywood, California.

 .
 The Zeitgeist Movement (TZGM) currently has over 500,000 members.

 for Zeitgeist Part 1 with the transcript, images & sources.
 There are over 150 sources cited, in nearly 350 footnotes and around 80 images just in the ZG1 section alone!

 Primary Sources, Publications and Scholars Cited in The ZEITGEIST Sourcebook